 NEC PC-Engine Duo

-I had so much bother with this it's untrue.
-I started out with a UK model and I just couldn't get it to play nice with my TV.
-RGB modded it and the works, to the point that with PAL material it was stunning, but still had problems with NTSC stuff.
-Eventually I just bit the bullet and bought another, this time a Japanese console, jammed a UK PSU in the back (nice and easy on an N64) and RGB modded it (also much easier on a Japanese/US console).
-Which seems to have fixed everything.
+Nintendo 64 - I had so much bother with the UK model trying to get it to play nice with my TV I bought a Japanese console, jammed a UK PSU in the back (nice and easy on an N64) and RGB modded it (also much easier on a Japanese/US console than a PAL one) which seems to have fixed all the issues I was having.
+I am also running Raphnet Gamecube to N64 gamepad adapters because I hate N64 controllers with a passion.

-Almost bought this one by accident, it was just so cheap.
-Never really wanted one as I thought it was all just dance bollocks and what have you.
+Nintendo Wii - I bought this one by accident as it was just so cheap.
+I never really wanted one as I thought it was all Just Dance bollocks and what have you.
 Turns out it's actually one of the best consoles ever made, and once hacked, possibly THE best.
 When it comes to emulating old stuff this thing is unsurpassed, especially as most things output 240p.
 Couple that to a lovely RGB output to a CRT and it's just a perfect thing.

 For the U though, that big ass controller has piss poor battery life.
-You can get a bigger battery from Nintendo.
-It should have come with it as standard given the cost of the thing.
+You can get a bigger battery from Nintendo that it should have come with it as standard given the cost of the thing.
 It didn't and it needs it if you plan to play Xenoblade for the sorts of lengths of time that I did.
 Of course, it's expensive.
-It also doesn't have a network port on the back, there's an adapter, it's expensive (my WiFi doesn't get to it...).
+It also doesn't have a network port on the back, there's an adapter, it's expensive (my WiFi doesn't get to it).
 Then there's the matter of the controllers if you want to use it for Wii backwards compatibility.
 So... many... controllers...
 All of which cost a bloody fortune.

 All that said, I love the thing.
 I really think it had so many strong games on it, and it's one of my favourite consoles.
 Sadly I can't see the prices of any of it coming down soon given how few of them sold.

-Ah Sega's definition of Asian being anything west of Japan and east of Europe.
-So I guess this might be a Hong Kong model given it's got a 240V PSU, but it's standard system is PAL-I. Either way, it's got a region switch on the back to flip between PAL at 50hz, NTSC/J and NTSC/U at 60hz.
+Megadrive - Sega's definition of Asian seems to be anything west of Japan and east of Europe.
+So I guess mine might be a Hong Kong model given it's got a 240V PSU, but it's standard system is PAL-I. Either way, it's got a region switch on the back to flip between PAL at 50hz, NTSC/J and NTSC/U at 60hz.
 Another idiosyncrasy of the Megadrive is that though it's RGB on board, if you get a standard RGB lead, the sound will be in mono.
 If you want stereo you need one that has a break out lead to go to the stereo headphone jack on the front of the console.
 Retro Gaming Cables to the rescue.

-The other console that I never sold.
-Though unlike the GameCube this is my original Dreamcast and my favourite console of all time.
+Dreamcast - The only console that I never sold and my favourite console of all time.
 This has seen a lot of use and had gone a particularly nasty shade of yellow.
 I re-cased it with a US box with a view to retrobriting my original case at some point.
 Though I like the red swirl so I might not do that.

 It's also not escaped the soldering iron.
 One of the annoying things with the Dreamcast is that as standard it'll play copied games, but it won't play other region originals.
 Something I wanted to be able to do.
 So it's now got a region free bios in there, which is a chip swap and a couple of wires.
 While in there I swapped out the rechargeable battery for a socketed rechargeable.
 It still doesn't keep the date and time particularly long, but it's better than it was.
 Finally mine was starting to sound like a tornado, so I got a Noctua fan and a friend 3D printed me a new fan cowl and switch mechanism to fit it in there.

-A mod-chipped PS2.
-I'm not entirely sure why I did this other than the chip was £5 and it looked a challenge to fit (it was).
+Playstation 2 Slim - A mod-chipped PS2.
+I'm not entirely sure why I did this other than the chip was a fiver and it looked a challenge to fit (it was).
 It also runs FreeMcBoot (soft mod) and will essentially play anything.
-Though it doesn't like PSX games, this model was annoyingly known for frying it's laser trying.
-It's an odd bug, that I could have fixed had I not installed the mod chip where the fix needs doing.
-Not that I'm bothered as I have the PSX and the following:
+Though it doesn't like PS1 games, as this model was annoyingly known for frying it's laser trying.
+It's an odd bug that I could have fixed had I not installed the mod chip where the fix needs doing.
+The good thing is that it can now run PS1 games from USB, comfortably side-stepping the issue.

 [ back ]